 The culprit of my frustration was a combination of many factors.
-Being a new mom and adjusting to a nursing schedule was just one of many.
-Breastfeeding is a full time job in itself.
-Combine that with a sedentary life of caring for an infant alone (my husband worked nonstop the first few months of my son's life), the weather in Pittsburgh (where we lived at the time), my baby not sleeping regularly and you name it- I had an endless list of reasons as to why I could not focus on my physical health.
-All of these “reasons” had disguised themselves as excuses.
-There is a quote that I live by that says, “Excuses are tools of the weak and incompetent, used to build a monument of nothingness, those of us who excel in the use of excuses seldom become anything but nothing at all.”
-Powerful, isn't it?
-Except, I was not living to the tune of my own mantra and I knew I had to make a change.
+Adjusting to the demands of motherhood, for one.
+Breastfeeding is a full time job in itself!
+Combine that with a sedentary life, the weather in Pittsburgh, my baby not sleeping regularly and you name it- I had an endless list of reasons as to why I could not focus on my physical health.
+All of these “reasons” disguised as excuses.
+There is a quote that says, “Excuses are monuments of nothingness, they build bridges to nowhere.
+Those of us who use these tools of incompetence seldom become anything but nothing at all.”

-Fast forward, my baby is now almost nine months old, and while I am not where I want to be physically, I have come a tremendously long way towards achieving my goals and growing stronger.
+My journey to recommit myself to a healthier lifestyle began when I stopped making excuses.
+Now that my baby is almost a year and a half, I know that while I am not where I want to be physically, I have come a tremendously long way.
+I know that every day I am achieving my goals and growing stronger and stronger.

-One of my greatest motivating factors was right in front of my face!
-My friend, Arleen Chollette, soon to be Mrs. Jarvis Jenkins, is a dedicated fitness guru who transformed her life and her body with a strict regime and consistent healthy habits.
-I witnessed her results unfold with a combination of healthier eating habits and challenging her body with diverse and exciting workouts.
+I had not realized that one of the greatest motivating factors was right in front of my face!
+My friend, Arleen Jenkins is a dedicat- ed fitness guru who transformed her life and body with a strict regime.
+I watched her daily transformation and witnessed her results unfold with a combination of eating healthy and challenging her body with diverse and exciting workouts.

-Arleen slays life.
-She is gorgeous, strong, highly knowledgeable and has become a pioneer in the fitness social media world with her #buildabooty workout routines.
+Arleen is gorgeous, strong, and highly knowledgeable.
+As a fitness guru, she is a pioneer in the social media world with her #buildabooty workout routines.
 During a recent workout session with Arleen, I discovered a few of her secrets to building and maintaining a healthy toned physique.

-DS: Let’s start with you and your background.
-Tell me about yourself, your hometown and any interesting facts about Arleen.
+DS: Let’s start with your background.
+Tell me about yourself, your hometown and interesting facts about you.

-AC: Absolutely!
+AJ: My entire childhood revolved around sports!
+I played 3-4 sports all year round.
 I have my dad to thank for keeping me so active.
-My entire childhood revolved around sports!
-I played 3-4 sports all year round.
-Growing up, my dad was a basketball coach for two different varsity leagues and he also coached an adult co-ed softball team for over 6 years.
-My mom even played!
-He did all of this while operating his own business which kept him constantly busy.
+Growing up, my dad was a basketball coach for two different varsity leagues and he also coached an adult co-ed softball team for over six years that my mom even played (on).
+He did this while operating his own business which kept him constantly busy.
 I never understood why he dedicated so much of his free time to coaching until I discovered I wanted to be a personal trainer.
-I believe that’s where my passion for moving and staying active comes from, my dad.

 DS: What motivates you to workout with such intensity and consistency?

-DS: I have heard you say that to achieve results, it takes more than just the gym.
-How do you stay disciplined with your diet?
+DS: How do you stay disciplined with your diet?

-Stay Hydrated.
+1. Stay Hydrated.
 I try to stay hydrated as much as I can, always aiming for a gallon a day.
 Many times, we get hydration confused with being hungry and that can lead to overeating.
-Drinking water curves your appetite and prevents overeating.
-My favorite water bottle is the Hydrate Spark bottle.
-It’s a smart water bottle that tracks your intake and the bottle glows to remind you.
-Also, whatever you need to add to your water (fresh cucumbers, lemons, lime, mint strawberries) to make it more appealing, DO IT!
-1 gallon a day and a glass of water 20 minutes before each meal to take the edge off your appetite is the objective.
+Drinking water curbs your appetite and prevents overeating.
+My favorite water bottle is the Hidrate Spark bottle.
+It’s a smart water bottle that tracks your intake and glows to remind you when it’s time to drink H2O.

-Eat Small Meals throughout the day.
+4. Small Meals.
 I eat 3 meals and 2 snacks at 3-hour intervals each day to curb my appetite.
 It prevents me from overeating and pushes my metabolism into beast mode.